Cecchinato/IoT_Memory_Safety/README.md

 | **UBSan** | UndefinedBehaviorSanitizer — signed overflow, bad shifts, misaligned loads, invalid loads; the one sanitizer here that also runs on the real target | `native_sim` **and** `mps2/an385` (QEMU) | [ubsan_doc.md](./ubsan_demo/ubsan_doc.md) |
 | **Hardening flags** | Stack canary, `_FORTIFY_SOURCE`, CFI, `-Wformat-security` — four compiler/linker flags, vulnerable vs. hardened | `native_sim` | [flags_doc.md](./flags_demo/flags_doc.md) |

-### Shared bug set

-The ASan demo's `main.c` defines six bug categories: stack overflow, unvalidated packet length, config-store overflow, sensor out-of-bounds write, session use-after-free/double-free, and OTA chunk overflow.
-The MTE demo reuses that same code, unmodified, to run the identical bugs through a second, independent detection mechanism — so the two demos are directly comparable, bug for bug.

-The UBSan demo deliberately does **not** reuse it.
-Undefined behavior is a different failure mode from memory corruption: of its eight bugs, only the out-of-bounds array index is something ASan would also catch.
-It keeps its own `main.c` for that reason.